OSGConnect/connectbook/start/account/starting-project.md

 ### Join a Project

-If you are changing research groups (and therefore projects) or are coming to OSG Connect outside of the usual account creation process, it is possible to join a pre-existing project by emailing the
-OSG Connect support team (support@opensciencegrid.org) with your name and the project you wish to join.
+If you need to join an existing project (you can be a member of more than one), please email the OSG team (support@opensciencegrid.org) with your name and the project you wish to join, with PI in CC to confirm.

 ## "Set" your OSG Connect project